machiela-lab/sparrpowR/README.md

 </h2>

-The `sparrpowR` package is a suite of `R` functions to calculate the statistical power to detect clusters using the kernel-based spatial relative risk function that are estimated using the  [sparr](https://CRAN.R-project.org/package=sparr) package.
+The `sparrpowR` package is a suite of `R` functions to calculate the statistical power to detect clusters using the kernel-based spatial relative risk function that is estimated using the  [sparr](https://CRAN.R-project.org/package=sparr) package.
 Basic visualization is also supported.

 <h2 id="install">